yonas-fsaha/order-summary-component/README.md

 ## Sharing your solution

 Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
-Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).
+Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/),

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.